akaabdullahmateen/cxx-primer/chapter3/paper2.md

 ```

 This last example points out an important difference between arrays and library types such as `vector` and `string` that have subscript operators.
 The library types force the index used with a subscript to be an unsigned value.
 The built-in subscript operator does not.
 The index used with the built-in subscript operator can be a negative value.
 Of course, the resulting address must point to an element in (or one past the end of) the array to which the original pointer points.
 Unlike subscripts for `vector` and `string`, the index of the built-in subscript operator is not an unsigned type.

+## C-style character strings

+Although C++ supports C-style strings, they should not be used by C++ programs.
+C-style strings are a surprisingly rich source of bugs and are the root cause of many security problems.
+They’re also harder to use!